Azharul122/chef-master-client/README.md

 ## About project

-- Express use to APIa manupulate,
+- Express use to APIs manupulate,
 - React uses for reusable code effieciently
 - Tailwind =>plugin(DaisyUI)
 - Authentication (Google firebase)